Industry News - August 6th 2010

 Facebook fans of ice cream retailer Cold Stone Creamery can now use the social media site to send gifts that are redeemable in the physical world by using the First Data eGift Social solution.
 Consumers spent $10 million on virtual goods through Facebook platform applications in 2009.

 Gift-givers access the First Data eGift Social application through Cold Stone's Facebook page or web site and select one or multiple people to send gifts to, either by adding them from Facebook or entering their email address.
 The sender selects the products and adds a personal message, and proceeds through a secure checkout process.
+Users of the application must register an account, but they only need to provide credit card information if they actually decide to purchase a gift, so they can explore the application before sharing any financial information.
+Recipients receive a Facebook message, email or both, with an alert that they have received a gift, the account number and redemption instructions.
+They can visit any Cold Stone location and redeem the eGift by using the account number at the POS.

 While the gift comes from the virtual world, calories consumed can add to waistlines in the physical world.